 Unfortunately, many applicants will make one of two critical mistakes at this point: either they give up, or else they reapply for benefits.
 Both of those options leave money on the table; they mean sacrificing monthly benefits that the applicant may well deserve.
 Additionally, an immediate re-application is almost guaranteed to get the same result—denial of benefits.

-From our experience as Harrisburg Social Security disability attorneys, we know the right answer for almost everyone is an appeal rather than a re-application.
+From our experience as York Social Security disability attorneys, we know the right answer for almost everyone is an appeal rather than a re-application.
 However, time is extremely short.
 After a claim is denied, an applicant has only 60 days to file an appeal.
 That means only two months to collect full documentation and submit it to get a case reconsidered.

 Presenting the Strongest Case for your Benefits